“Love your voice for the rest of your life!”

 - Cooperating With The Design – Our holistic anatomy-based approach will show you how to actively cooperate with your body’s design and to access the innate vocal freedom that is your birthright.

 - Community Learning & Support – We believe people learn best in supportive groups and communities.
 Our experience has shown that belonging to a like-minded community can make a dramatic difference in a singer’s outlook, attitude and progress.
+The Phoenix community is second to none in terms of support, warmth and kindness!

 What It Is NOT